Latest News

 Frontier, Spirit’s main competitor in the ultra-low cost segment, was already making gains in Spirit’s Florida-based airline’s stronghold markets, as Spirit reduced capacity during its bankruptcy proceeding, picking up price sensitive passengers.

 JetBlue is also gaining on the overlapping routes, and with travelers who are upgrading from basic flying.
-Its goal is to make Fort Lauderdale its third major hub following New York John F. Kennedy Airport (JFK) and Boston Logan Airport.
+It aims to make Fort Lauderdale its third major hub following New York John F. Kennedy Airport (JFK) and Boston Logan Airport.

-Fitzgerald said that while Frontier Airlines and Spirit have a similar business model and a similar overlap, the Blue Sky loyalty utility program is more likely to offer 'value for money' in places like Fort Lauderdale, Orlando, and Newark, among other markets.
+Fitzgerald said that while Frontier Airlines and Spirit have the closest overlap and a similar business model we think the Blue Sky loyalty program is more likely to offer a better value proposition in places like Fort Lauderdale, Orlando and Newark, among other markets.

-The airline expects to have nearly 130 daily departures this summer from Fort Lauderdale, which is the largest number of flights in its history.
-This will be 75% more than 2025.
+The airline expects to have nearly 130 daily flights departing from Fort Lauderdale in summer.
+This will be the largest number of daily flights in the history of the airline.

 (source: Reuters)